Go Ad-Free

 “exposed to Lipitor [atorvastatin] promotional items had more favorable implicit attitudes about the brand-name drug compared to the control group…”

-The new study in JAMA Internal Medicine is the first analysis to show that even small favors may have an impact on practicing physicians who should know better.
+The study in JAMA Internal Medicine was the first analysis to show that even small favors may have an impact on practicing physicians who should know better.

 Another study in JAMA Internal Medicine (June, 2016) revealed that: